YongLipTeh/FifoInventory/README.md

 ### Author: YongLip Teh

-## Dependencies/Modules:
+## Modules/Directories:
 * tkinter (built in)
 * attrs (version 24.2.0)
 * tkcalendar (version 1.6.1)
 * tkinter_tooltip (version 3.1.0)

 ## Environment
-For all OS users, in your terminal, go to your directory, within your python environment.
+For all OS users, create a new python environment with the terminal.
 ```sh
 python -m venv my_env
 ```